cabforum/servercert/docs/EVG.md

    B.  When the CA has utilized the services of an RA, the CA MAY rely on the language skills of the RA to perform the Final Cross-Correlation and Due Diligence, provided that the RA complies with [Section 11.13](#1113-final-cross-correlation-and-due-diligence), Subsections (1), (2) and (3).
 Notwithstanding the foregoing, prior to issuing the EV Certificate, the CA MUST review the work completed by the RA and determine that all requirements have been met; or
    C.  When the CA has utilized the services of an RA, the CA MAY rely on the RA to perform the Final Cross-Correlation and Due Diligence, provided that the RA complies with this section and is subjected to the Audit Requirements of [Section 17.5](#175-regular-self-audits) and [Section 17.6](#176-auditor-qualification).

-   In the case of Enterprise EV Certificates to be issued in compliance with the requirements of [Section 14.2](#142-delegation-of-functions-to-registration-authorities-and-subcontractors), the Enterprise RA MAY perform the requirements of this Final Cross-Correlation and Due Diligence section.
+In the case of EV Certificates to be issued in compliance with the requirements of [Section 14.2](#142-delegation-of-functions-to-registration-authorities-and-subcontractors), the Enterprise RA MAY perform the requirements of this Final Cross-Correlation and Due Diligence section.

 ## 11.14.
 Requirements for Re-use of Existing Documentation